 Any hard copy materials submitted should be mailed to the Division of Graduate Studies, Cartwright Hall, 650 Hilltop Dr., Kent, OH 44242-0001 Kent State University, Kent, OH 44242 USA.

-Specific questions about Masters Degree applications can be directed to Valerie Adkins (email@example.com, 330-672-0559) and questions about Doctoral Degree applications can be directed to Nancy Miller (firstname.lastname@example.org, 330-672-0557).
+Specific questions about Masters Degree applications can be directed to Valorie Adkins (firstname.lastname@example.org, 330-672-0559) and questions about Doctoral Degree applications can be directed to Cheryl Slusarczyk (email@example.com, 330-672-0557).

 Masters Degree applicants must have completed a Bachelor's degree.
-Please indicate on your application whether you are applying for the General degree or for the Computer/Technology Endorsement degree program.
 Admission requirements include:

-- A goal statement describing the applicant's reasons for seeking a Masters Degree in Instructional Technology.
+- A goal statement describing the applicant's reasons for seeking a Masters Degree in Educational Psychology.

 - An undergraduate grade point average of at least 3.0.